Have you ever tried to communicate with a hothead without success?

-Hot heads can put us in an immediate, unprovoked conflict situation.
-Not a fun place to be.
+Hotheads can put us in an immediate, unprovoked conflict situation.
+It’s not a fun place to be.

-Here are 6 steps that will help you deal with the hothead in your life.
+Here are 6 steps that will help you communicate better with the hothead in your life.

+Think before you speak.
 When you keep your cool and talk in a mild tone, you will help keep the situation from escalating.
-Don’t get drawn in to their energy, or join in a battle.
+Don’t get drawn into their energy, or join in a battle.

 Say something like: “I’m sensing a lot of emotion and frustration.
 I think the two of us need to talk about this (name the issue),” or, “I’m feeling that what I said upset you.
 Can we talk about it?”